jbennet-t/keyboard_control2/README.md

-Note: you may have to install pip3 and if it is not already part of your python install
+Note: you may have to install pip3 if it is not already part of your python install
 * pip install: https://pip.pypa.io/en/stable/installing/